t-regx/t-regx.github.io/website/blog/2021-07-10-revamp-announcement.md

 The that's fine, but it's not everything.
 There are other cases whether placeholders needed special treatments, most notably `[@]`, `\Q@\E`, `(?#@)` and `#@\n` (with `x` flag).
-We knew about those cases, and we made sure, that while the placeholder would be used in those cases, they wouldn't break the pattern and wouldn't introduce and unexpected behaviour.
+We knew about those cases, and we made sure, that while the placeholder would be used in those cases, they wouldn't break the pattern and wouldn't introduce any unexpected behaviour.

 So in other words, as long as the users used the library according to the documentation, every thing would be fine and every feature would be usable as usual.